 Even if you intend to eat the baked chicken without its skin, leave the skins on for baking.
 The skins will help keep the chicken pieces from drying out while they bake.

 - One 3 to 4 lb chicken, cut into 8 parts (2 breasts, 2 thighs, 2 legs, 2 wings) excluding the back

 - Olive oil

-- 1/2 cup of chicken stock* or white wine for the gravy (optional)
+- 1/2 cup of low sodium chicken stock* or white wine for the gravy (optional)

-3 Remove roasting pan from oven.
-Remove chicken from roasting pan to a serving plate.
+5 Tent with foil and let rest: Remove from oven and transfer the chicken to a serving dish.
 Tent with aluminum foil and let rest for 5 to 10 minutes before serving.

-4 To make gravy for the chicken, take the roasting pan with its drippings and place on a medium setting on the stovetop.
-Use a metal spatula to scrape up the drippings stuck to the bottom of the pan.
-Add a half cup of white wine or chicken stock* to the pan to help deglaze the drippings from the pan.
+Use a metal spatula to scrape up the stuck drippings from the bottom of the pan.
+When the pan is hot, pour in some white wine or chicken stock to help loosen the drippings from the pan.

-Pour the wine/stock and dripping mixture into a small saucepan and heat on medium high to reduce to desired thickness.
+Transfer the drippings and stock/wine mixture to a saucepan and heat on medium high until reduced to your desired thickness.

 If you want the gravy even thicker, you can make a slurry with a little cornstarch (a teaspoon) and water (1/4 cup) and add that to the gravy while it cooks.

 *If you bought a whole chicken to start with, the chicken may have come with the neck and gizzards (often in paper in the cavity of the chicken).
 Use the chicken back and these giblets to make stock for gravy.
 Chop up the back a little, and put the back, gizzard, and neck into a small saucepan and cover with water by a half inch or so.
 Bring to a simmer and let simmer while your chicken is baking.
 Then strain and use the stock for making a richly flavored gravy.